-Under Solvency II a lease liability should be initially measured at the present value of the lease payments that are not paid at the commencement date and then subsequently amortised using the effective interest method.
+Under Solvency II and IFRS, a lease liability should be initially measured at the present value of the lease payments that are not paid at the commencement date and then subsequently amortised using the effective interest method.

-There are no differences between the valuation under Solvency II and under IFRS.
+Accordingly, there are no differences between the valuation under Solvency II and under IFRS.